Search this Blog

 1836Henry V, also called Henry of Monmouth, was King of England from 1413 until his death in 1422.
 Despite his relatively short reign, Henry's outstanding military successes in the Hundred Years' War against France made England one of the strongest military powers in Europe.
 He is known and celebrated as one of the greatest warrior kings of medieval England, and is immortalised in Shakespearae's "Henriad" plays.

 1887 - Nadia Boulanger, French composer, conductor, and teacher.
 Many of her students became prominent composers in their time.
-(Sharing a favourite work of her: Faintaisie pour piano et orchestre, uploaded in YouTube by JCHBONNET.
+(Sharing here a favourite work by her: Faintaisie pour piano et orchestre, uploaded in YouTube by JCHBONNET.
 Accessed September 16, 2018)

 1924 - Lauren Bacall (born Betty Joan Perske), American actress known for her distinctive voice and sultry looks.
 She was named the 20th-greatest female star of classic Hollywood cinema by the American Film Institute and received an Academy Honorary Award from the Academy of Motion Picture Arts and Sciences in 2009 "in recognition of her central place in the Golden Age of motion pictures".
 Bacall began her career as a model before making her film debut as a leading lady in To Have and Have Not (1944).
 She continued in the film noir genre.
 She also worked on Broadway in musicals, earning Tony Awards for Applause (1970) and Woman of the Year (1981).
 She won a Golden Globe Award and was nominated for an Academy Award for her performance in The Mirror Has Two Faces (1996).